Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Price Optimization

 \end{theorem}

 We point out that there are two potential ways to enhance revenue under the traditional MNL model $\trad{S}{\bm r_S}$: (i) adding an opaque product priced at the revenue-maximizing opaque price, and (ii) repricing every product to the optimal uniform price $r_S^*$.
 Theorem \ref{thm-pricing} establishes that repricing is a more powerful tool for revenue maximization than adding an opaque product.
-Note that \cite{mike2021power} show that the opaque selling strategy always (weakly) dominates the traditional selling model when valuation distributions are exchangeable (a generalization of i.i.d.).
-In contrast, Theorem \ref{thm-pricing} shows that the two strategies are equivalent under the MNL model, even if we violate the exchangeability assumption (meaning that valuations $v_i$ can be different).
-A possible explanation is as follows: In a segmented market where discriminatory pricing captures more revenue than single pricing, \cite{mike2021power} show that the opaque selling model can further enhance revenue by targeting more price-sensitive customers without lowering the prices of traditional products.
+Note that \cite{mike2021power} show that the opaque selling strategy always (weakly) dominates the traditional selling model for 1-risk-averse customers ($k=1$) when valuation distributions are exchangeable.\footnote{Exchangeability generalizes the i.i.d. assumption: the joint distribution of customer valuations is invariant under any relabeling of the products.} In contrast, Theorem \ref{thm-pricing} shows that the two strategies are equivalent under the MNL model, even if we violate the exchangeability assumption (meaning that valuations $v_i$ can be different).
+A possible explanation is as follows.
+In a segmented market where discriminatory pricing captures more revenue than single pricing, \cite{mike2021power} show that the opaque selling model can further enhance revenue by targeting more price-sensitive customers without lowering the prices of traditional products.
 However, in a market where single pricing is optimal (as in the MNL model), the market is not effectively price segmented.
 Consequently, opaque selling models may not be advantageous in generating additional revenue, as the market lacks the necessary segmentation for such a strategy to be effective.

-Proving Theorem \ref{thm-pricing} is a considerable challenge due to the exponential terms involved in the revenue expression.
-Nevertheless, by comparing the prices to the optimal uniform price $r_S^*$, we observe two significant properties of the opaque revenue. (i) When all prices (both traditional and opaque) are below $r_S^*$, the revenue under Opaque-MNL model is bounded above by the revenue from the traditional MNL model (Lemma \ref{lemma:price-casei}).
-This also provides a sharp characteristic under which the traditional MNL model dominates the Opaque-MNL model. (ii) If there exists a traditional product price exceeding $r_S^*$, reducing it to $r_S^*$ does not diminish revenue (Lemma \ref{lem:case-monotone}).
-Together, these findings imply that the optimal solution of \eqref{opt: opq-price} has an optimal solution where prices are set to $r_S^*$.